Gender reveal party

 A gender reveal party is a party held during pregnancy to reveal the baby's sex to the expectant parents' family and friends, and sometimes to the parents themselves.
 Prenatal sex discernment technology furnishes the necessary information.
 The practice originated in the United States during the late 2000s.

 It is distinct from, but sometimes combined with, a baby shower, where the primary activity is giving expecting parents gifts for their future child.
 The gender reveal party often involves gender stereotypes such as pink and blue denoting girls and boys, respectively.

-The practice is controversial and has been criticized for the use of elaborate and dangerous special effects, which have directly contributed to multiple deaths, injuries and large-scale forest fires, namely the 2017 Sawmill Fire and the 2020 El Dorado Fire.
-The practice has also been criticized for reinforcing gender stereotypes, and binary gender essentialism.
+The practice has been criticized for the use of elaborate and dangerous special effects, which have directly contributed to multiple deaths, injuries and large-scale forest fires, namely the 2017 Sawmill Fire and the 2020 El Dorado Fire.
+The practice has also been criticized for reinforcing gender stereotypes and the gender binary.

 History and development

 The gender reveal party developed in the late 2000s.
-An early example was recorded in the 2008 posts of then-pregnant Jenna Karvunidis on her ChicagoNow blog High Gloss and Sauce announcing the sex of her fetus via cake; she had previously had several miscarriages and wished to celebrate that her pregnancy had developed to the point that the sex of the fetus could be determined.
+An early example was recorded in the 2008 posts of Jenna Karvunidis on her ChicagoNow blog High Gloss and Sauce announcing the sex of her fetus via a cake; she had previously had several miscarriages and wished to celebrate that her pregnancy had developed to the point that the sex of the fetus could be determined.
 YouTube videos can be found as early as 2008 and 2009, becoming significant around 2011, after which the trend continued to grow through the 2010s.

 In 2019, Karvunidis observed an increase in extreme reveal events over the preceding five years, with parents "burning down forests and exploding cars, bringing alligators into the mix".
 She expressed regret at having helped start the trend, learning how the LGBT and intersex communities feel, and finally revealing the daughter they announced back in 2008 to be a gender-nonconforming individual who wears suits while still identifying as female.
 After the 2020 El Dorado Fire was started by a malfunctioning pyrotechnical device at a gender reveal party, Karvunidis pleaded for people to stop staging such events.

 Comparison to baby showers

-Baby showers, a traditional prenatal celebration, have some key differences from gender reveal parties.
-Primarily, the focus on gender reveal parties is fetal sex, while baby showers focus on the giving of supplies and items for the future infant to expectant parents.
-Traditionally, baby showers are for women only, while gender reveal parties have no inherently-associated gender restriction and attendee limitations are determined by the pregnant individual or couple.
-Some couples combine the two.
+In the United States, baby showers developed as part of the Mid-20th-century baby boom, focusing on giving gifts to the expectant parent(s) to assist them raising their future child.
+Baby showers were considered events for women only originally, however that tradition is being supplanted in the 21st century to include co-ed events.
+In 2017, Dr. Carly Gieseler compared the practices saying "while traditional baby showers have been located in the feminine realm, the gender-reveal party invites male partners and community members to this celebration."